The Surreal Life

-The Surreal Life is an American reality television series that records a group of celebrities as they live together in Glen Campbell's former mansion in the Hollywood Hills for two weeks.
-The format of the show resembles that of The Real World and Road Rules, in that the cameras not only record the castmates' participation in group activities assigned to them, but also their interpersonal relationships and conflicts.
-The series is also likened to The Challenge in that previously known individuals from separate origins of entertainment are brought together into one cast.
+The Surreal Life is an American reality television series that records a group of celebrities as they live together for a limited number of weeks.
+Initial seasons took place in Glen Campbell's former mansion in the Hollywood Hills for two weeks.
+The format of the show resembles that of The Real World in that the cameras not only record the castmates' participation in group activities assigned to them, but also their interpersonal relationships and conflicts.
 The show's first two seasons aired on The WB, and subsequent seasons were shown on VH1.

+On September 13, 2023, it was reported that the series would move to MTV for its eighth season.
+The season, titled Villa of Secrets, premiered on July 23, 2024.